 Even small children now use smartphones to play games and watch their favorite shows, but they also use them now to access lessons and do their homework.

-So, it’s not surprising that mobile apps have been developed to enable us to use smartphones to control household appliances, including air conditioners.
-Mobile internet and Wi-Fi access are never as easy as they were in the past, making mobile apps more practical to use.
+So, it’s not surprising that apps have been made for smartphones that let us handle home appliances, like air conditioners, with them.
+Mobile internet and Wi-Fi aren’t as easy to use as they used to be, which makes mobile apps more useful.

 Home Automation And Mobile Apps